Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Discussion and Conclusion

 Several limitations warrant consideration.
-The learned reward depends on LLM-based interpretation of clinical narratives and may reflect biases in documentation or model inference.
-Variability in note quality can affect the reliability of extracted signals, although our confidence-weighting mechanism partially mitigates this issue.
-In addition, our evaluation is observational and does not establish causal effects, leaving the possibility of residual confounding despite adjustment for key covariates \cite{liang2025methods,yu2021reinforcement}.
-Finally, discharge summaries provide retrospective assessments and may not fully capture the temporal evolution of decision-making.
+First, the learned reward depends on LLM-based interpretation of clinical narratives and may inherit biases present in either documentation practices or model inference.
+Variability in note quality may also affect the reliability of extracted signals, although the proposed task-relevance weighting mechanism partially mitigates this issue.
+Nevertheless, clinician validation demonstrated strong agreement between LLM-derived and clinician-assigned trajectory quality and task relevance scores, supporting the clinical consistency of the extracted supervision signals.
+Second, cohort construction required temporally aligned discharge summaries, potentially introducing selection bias toward more complete and well-documented trajectories.
+Finally, our evaluation framework is observational and does not establish causal effects, leaving the possibility of residual confounding despite adjustment for key covariates \cite{liang2025methods,yu2021reinforcement}.

-Future work could extend this approach by incorporating longitudinal clinical notes to learn time-varying reward signals, as well as by explicitly modeling uncertainty in narrative-derived supervision.
+Future work could extend this framework by incorporating longitudinal clinical notes to learn time-varying reward signals and by explicitly modeling uncertainty in narrative-derived supervision.
 Integrating preference-based reward learning with causal inference techniques may further improve robustness and support safer policy evaluation.

-Beyond critical care, the CN-PR framework is applicable to domains where narrative documentation encodes trajectory-level evaluation.
-In oncology, clinical notes describing treatment response, disease progression, and tolerability provide natural signals for learning reward functions that balance efficacy and toxicity \cite{kehl2020natural,yang2023reinforcement}.
-In chronic disease management (e.g., diabetes, heart failure), longitudinal documentation captures control, complications, and adherence over extended time horizons \cite{yu2021reinforcement,tejedor2020reinforcement,jin2019automatic,byrd2014automatic}.
-In psychiatry, where outcomes are inherently subjective, narrative assessments of symptom progression and functional status may serve as a primary source of preference supervision \cite{barak2017predicting,perlis2012using}.
-These settings represent promising directions for extending narrative-informed reward learning beyond acute care.

-In summary, CN-PR provides a scalable approach to reward learning by leveraging narrative-derived supervision as a proxy for trajectory-level preferences and explicitly accounting for its reliability.
-This enables the learning of more expressive and clinically aligned reward functions, supporting improved policy learning for dynamic treatment regimes.